 - Dry fitting just means putting your pieces together before you attach anything.

-- When you dry fit, you might find that your prehung door is too far off the floor like we did and need to trim the frame.
+- When you dry fit, you might find that your prehung door is too far off the floor like we did and need to trim the bottom of the door frame.
 Make any adjustments you’d like before you commit to screwing in your frame.

 Step 3: Shim and level prehung door on the hinge side.